-The Pará State environmental authority, SEMAS, has been the environmental permitting body for the Volta Grande Gold Project issuing PVG's LP and LI in 2014 and 2017, respectively, and reaffirming the validity of the LP in 2022.
+The Pará State environmental authority, SEMAS, has been the environmental permitting body for the Volta Grande Gold Project issuing the LP and the LI in 2014 and 2017, respectively, and reaffirming the validity of the LP in 2022.

-Prior to starting the permitting process, the Company contacted both SEMAS and IBAMA and requested a ruling on which agency had the permitting authority for the Volta Grande Gold Project.
-IBAMA advised that the Volta Grande Gold Project did not have any of the parameters for Federal permitting.
-SEMAS confirmed that they were the correct permitting authority.
+Prior to starting the permitting process, the Company contacted both SEMAS and IBAMA requesting clarification on which agency had the permitting authority for the Volta Grande Gold Project.
+IBAMA advised that the Volta Grande Gold Project did not have any of the parameters for Federal permitting, and SEMAS confirmed that they were the correct permitting authority.
 However, the MPF filed a lawsuit before the Federal Court in Altamira requesting that the permitting authority be changed from SEMAS to IBAMA.
 The history of the SEMAS and IBAMA litigation is described below.

-In September 2018, the Federal Court in Altamira ruled that the permitting authority going forward for the PVG would be IBAMA rather than SEMAS.
-It also ruled that the pass permitting for the LP and LI under SEMAS were valid, but subject to review from IBAMA.
+In September 2018, the Federal Court in Altamira ruled that the permitting authority going forward for PVG would be IBAMA rather than SEMAS.
+However, it also ruled that the past permits, the LP and the LI, issued under SEMAS were valid, but subject to review from IBAMA.

-In November 2018, the TRF1 Court rendered an intermediate ruling that suspended the decision of the Federal Court in Altamira and confirmed that SEMAS remained the competent permitting authority until such time as a final decision in the matter is rendered.
+In November 2018, the TRF1 Court rendered an intermediate ruling that suspended the decision of the Federal Court in Altamira and confirmed that SEMAS remained the competent permitting authority until such time as a final decision was rendered.

-On April 25, 2022, the TRF1 Court issued a ruling that postponed the decision on determining the competent Brazilian permitting authority for environmental permitting at PVG.
-Shortly before the trial, the prosecutors had argued that Norte Energia (responsible for the Belo Monte hydroelectric plant - the "Belo Monte Project") was concerned about possible adverse impacts resulting from the combined impact of their project and PVG.
+On April 25, 2022, the TRF1 Court issued a ruling that postponed the decision on determining the competent environmental permitting authority.
+Shortly before the trial, the prosecutors had argued that Norte Energia (responsible for the Belo Monte hydroelectric plant - the "Belo Monte Project") was concerned about the possible adverse cumulative impact of their project and PVG.

 IBAMA requested the postponement of the ruling, to present information regarding these concerns.

 In September 2023, the TRF1 Court ruled unanimously that IBAMA would be the competent authority for the environmental permitting process of PVG.
-In its ruling, the TRF1 Court reaffirmed that licenses issued in the past by SEMAS were to remain in place and that the Company was not required to resubmit its applications for those permits to IBAMA.
+In its ruling, the TRF1 Court reaffirmed that the licenses issued in the past by SEMAS were to remain in place and that the Company was not required to resubmit its applications for those permits to IBAMA.
 IBAMA was to proceed with reviewing the licensing documents as part of its permitting process.